Boban Dmitrović

-Boban Dmitrović (Бобан Дмитровић; born 2 April 1972) is a Serbian former professional footballer who played as a defender.
+Boban Dmitrović (Бобан Дмитровић; born 2 April 1972) is a Serbian football manager and former player.

 Club career

-Born in Konarevo, a village near Kraljevo, Dmitrović started out at his local club Budućnost Konarevo, before joining Sloga Kraljevo.
+Born in Konarevo, a village near Kraljevo, Dmitrović started out at local club Budućnost Konarevo, before joining Sloga Kraljevo.
 He made his First League of FR Yugoslavia debut with Rad in the 1993–94 season.
 In the summer of 1996, Dmitrović moved to Austria to play for Grazer AK.
+He spent seven seasons with the club, making 198 appearances and scoring 12 goals in the Austrian Bundesliga.
+In May 2003, Dmitrović signed with GAK's crosstown rivals Sturm Graz, penning a two-year contract.
+He ended up playing 52 league games for the club.

-He stayed there for seven seasons, before signing for GAK's crosstown rivals Sturm Graz in May 2003.
-He appeared in a total of 250 matches in the Austrian Bundesliga, before returning to his homeland and signing with Borac Čačak in the summer of 2005.
-As captain, Dmitrović led the team to a fourth-place finish in the 2007–08 season, as the club gained a spot in UEFA competitions for the first time in history.
-At the beginning of 2011, after a dispute with the club's management, Dmitrović left the team after almost six years and 155 matches played in the Serbian SuperLiga.
-In the summer of 2011, almost two decades later, Dmitrović returned to Sloga Kraljevo, after they got promoted to the Serbian First League.
+In the summer of 2005, Dmitrović returned to his homeland and signed with Borac Čačak.
+He led them as captain to a fourth-place finish in the 2007–08 season, as the club gained a spot in UEFA competitions for the first time in history.
+In early 2011, after a dispute with the club's management, Dmitrović left the team after almost six years and 155 matches played in the top flight.

+In the summer of 2011, Dmitrović returned to Sloga Kraljevo after almost two decades, following the club's promotion to the Serbian First League.
 He retired from professional football in the summer of 2012.